VaishaliUmapathy/bharatintern/README.md

 Netflix Home Page Clone: Dive into my recreation of the Netflix home page using HTML, CSS, and JavaScript.
 With meticulous attention to detail, I've replicated the look and feel of the popular streaming platform, complete with responsive design and interactive elements.

-Tribute Page: Experience my tribute page dedicated to honoring a notable individual or topic.
-This project demonstrates my ability to create informative and visually appealing single-page websites using HTML and CSS.

-Image Gallery: Discover my image gallery project, showcasing a collection of images in an elegant grid layout.
-With smooth transitions and responsive design, this gallery provides an enjoyable browsing experience for users.

-Resume: View my digital resume, crafted using HTML and CSS to present my professional background, skills, and accomplishments in a clear and organized format.
-This project reflects my commitment to effective communication and professionalism.

-Explore these projects to see firsthand how I leverage HTML, CSS, and JavaScript to create dynamic and engaging web solutions.
+Explore these projects to see firsthand how I leverage HTML, CSS to create dynamic and engaging web solutions.
 Whether you're seeking inspiration or evaluating my skills, I'm excited to share my passion for web development through these projects!